Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Vision Language Models (VLMs)

-\glspl{vlm} extend ADAS scenario generation by grounding language in visual content, enabling semantically rich and visually faithful reconstructions of complex driving events.
-This facilitates realistic reconstructions from sources like crash reports or driving logs by integrating language with visual context.
+\textbf{Generation of \gls{adas} Test Scenarios:} \glspl{vlm} extend \gls{adas} scenario generation by grounding language in visual content, enabling semantically rich and visually faithful reconstructions of complex driving events. \revB{This facilitates the transformation of regulatory descriptions, test specifications, or crash reports into executable and reproducible scenarios for simulation-based evaluation of \gls{adas} performance.}

-In~\cite{miao2024dashcam}, the authors present a fully automated pipeline that transforms sample frames of dashcam crash video from the Car Crash Dataset~\cite{bao2020uncertainty} into simulation scenarios for ADAS testing.
-Using GPT-4o with ICL, the system generates SCENIC scripts for CARLA, while a second GPT-4o compares real and simulated video frames based on predefined behavior features, enabling iterative refinement through visual feedback.
-Similarly, TRACE~\cite{luo2025accidents} reconstructs realistic ADAS test scenarios from unstructured multimodal crash reports, including textual summaries and visual sketches.
-It uses GPT-4o with ICL and CoT to extract road types and environmental details from sketches.
-An LLM, built on GPT and augmented with trajectory data from nuScenes~\cite{caesar2020nuscenes}, generates realistic vehicle paths.
-These components are transformed into a DSL-based scenario compatible with simulators like MetaDrive using a rule-based encoder.
+TRACE~\cite{luo2025accidents} reconstructs \gls{adas} test scenarios from unstructured multimodal crash reports, including textual summaries and visual sketches.
+It uses GPT-4o with \gls{icl} and \gls{cot} to extract road types and environmental details from sketches.
+An \gls{llm}, built on GPT and augmented with trajectory data from nuScenes~\cite{caesar2020nuscenes}, generates realistic vehicle paths.
+These components are transformed into a DSL-based scenario compatible with simulators like MetaDrive using a rule-based encoder these scenarios are further utilized to test multiple \gls{adas} algorithms.

-Currently, we are missing online interactive scenario editing, where users modify scenes by sketching or annotating video frames, and VLMs dynamically update the simulation code.
+TRACE lack online interactive scenario editing, where users could modify scenes by sketching or annotating video frames, and \glspl{vlm} could dynamically update the simulation code.
 This would enable human-in-the-loop control and more flexible scenario refinement.